Many often wonder, "What kind of people go to Anger Management groups?"

 Let us help.
 We offer anger classes.
 You don't have to go through it on your own.
 But you must be willing to take the first step.
 The first step may be simply saying that you need help.
 Then you can begin to move forward by contacting us today.

-Following are testimonies from clients that completed the New Day Counseling Anger Managment 7-week Class
+Following are testimonies from clients that completed the New Day Counseling Anger Management Class

 Providing Psychological Services for the Surrounding Areas: Royal Oak, Clawson, Birmingham, Rochester, Rochester Hills, Farmington Hills, Troy, Sterling Heights, Madison Heights, Macomb Township, Bloomfield Hills, Chesterfield, Plymouth, Southfield, Warren, Shelby Township, Clinton Township, Pontiac, Waterford, Detroit, Oxford, Roseville, Clawson, Romeo, Novi, East Pointe, Auburn Hills, New Hudson, St. Clair Shores, Berkley, Oak Park, Ann Arbor, Southfield, Harrison Township, Livonia, Novi, Huntington Woods, Hamtramck, Lapeer, White Lake, Belleville, Northville, Beverly Hills, Washington, Clarkston, Taylor, Keego Harbor, Milford, Orion, Fraser, Mt.
 Pleasant, Ferndale, Dearborn Heights, Utica, Dearborn, Canton, Allen Park, Hazel Park, Southgate, Dundee, Oakland Township